 To become a freelance interpreter accredited with the European Commission, the European Parliament and the European Court of Justice, please see Interpreting for Europe.

-You can also see our Quick Guide to EU traineeships for further information on interpreter traineeships.
+You can also see our Traineeships page for further information on traineeships for interpreters.